uktrade/market-access-python-frontend/README.md

 1. Build the images and spin up the containers by running - `docker-compose up --build`
 2. Set up git hooks by running - `make git-hooks`
-3. Enter bash within the django container using `docker-compose exec web bash` then create a superuser `py3 manage.py createsuperuser --email your@email.here` then `exit` the container
+3. Enter bash within the django container using `docker-compose exec web bash` then create a superuser `py3 manage.py createsuperuser --email your@email.here`
+4. Whilst still in the container `run npm install` then `exit` the container
 4. To start the dev server run - `make django-run`
 5. The fronted client is now accessible via http://market-access.local:9880
 6. run `make dev` - this will run the relevant gulp tasks (compile & watch CSS and JS files) and launch BrowserSync